rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 # Breaking Changes
 _Note: instructions for adapting to these changes are outlined in the upgrade instructions below._

+- The data encryption modules marked for deletion in 1.13.0 have been removed.
+Follow **How to Upgrade** section for migration instructions.
+In addition, the following artifacts were removed:
+  - extensions-encryption-vault-java java data encryption
+  - foundation-encryption-policy-java java encryption policy
+  - aissemble-extensions-encryption-vault-python python data encryption
+  - aissemble-foundation-encryption-policy-python python encryption policy

 # Known Issues

 ## Docker Module Build Failures